hyperloot/hyperloot.net/posts/post-1.md

 ---
 title: How to decentralised
-image: /img/post-1.jpg
+image: /img/20_post_dao2.png
-excerpt: I'm Alex and I'm and experienced blockchain enthusiast.
-I've been into game development for quite a while and I am very interested in further gamedev fostering.
+excerpt: I'm Alex and I'm an experienced blockchain enthusiast.
+I've been into game development for quite a while and I'm very interested in further gamedev fostering.
 date: 10.11.2018
 author: Alex Vasilenka
 tags: